cupsyyyy/Cu_psy_CB/README.md

-This will automatically activate your virtual environment and start the CB.
+This will automatically activate your virtual environment and start the .

 ---

 ## Project Structure

 ```
-Eventuri-AI/
+CUPSY_CB/
 ├─ src/
-│  ├─ Eventuri-AI.py
+│  ├─ CUPSY_CB.py
 │  ├─ config.py
 │  ├─ mouse.py
 │  ├─ detection.py